 What is an ingrowing toenail?

 An ingrown toenail develops when the side of the toenail grow into the surrounding skin.
 The nail injures the skin, which becomes red, swollen and tender and, sometimes, infected.
+The pain of having an in-growing toenail can often be intense.

 The big toe is most commonly affected, on either one or both sides of the toe.